lambdaclass/mina_bridge/README.md

 The full code details can be consulted in the GitHub repository link at the [top of the section](#aligned's-mina-proof-of-state-verifier).
 We use OpenMina’s code for hashing the consensus state.

 > [!WARNING]
 > At the moment we’re unsure about other considerations or checks for the consensus checking step.
+We are also ignoring the finalization of the state that we verified.
 This step is under investigation.

-We are ignoring the finalization of the state that we verified.

 #### Transition frontier